Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "They said it would take time.
 And that they might not be *able* to come back, too."

 "I know.
 I know all that.
-I just…" Vemik closed his eyes for a second.
+I just..."
+Vemik closed his eyes for a second.
 "Our daughter died, Singer.
 And now men have died and women were...
 Taken.
 Because we came here.
 Because they told us to."

 That wound was still bleeding for her as well.
 "You blame them?"